Hamashiriya Shell Mound

 The Hamashiriya Shell Midden (浜尻屋貝塚, Hamashiriya Kaizuka) is an archaeological site consisting of a series of Shell middens and the remains of an adjacent settlement located in the village of Higashidōri on the Shimokita Peninsula of Aomori Prefecture in the Tōhoku region of far northern Japan.
 It has been protected by the central government as a National Historic Site since 2006.

 Overview

 Shell middens have been found in many locations in Japan, and are usually associated with Jōmon period settlements.
 The shell middens located on Cape Shiriyazaki are highly unusual in that they date from the Muromachi period, and consist almost exclusively of abalone shells, with an average diameter of around six centimeters.
-During the Muromachi period, trade been Japan and China flourished, and dried abalone was an important export product, mentioned frequently in contemporary documents.
+During the Muromachi period, trade between Japan and China flourished, and dried abalone was an important export product, mentioned frequently in contemporary documents.